victoryoalli/laravel-multitenancy-impersonate/README.md

-# Very short description of the package
+# Laravel Multitenancy Impersonate

+The intented functionality is to be able to impersonate a user of any tenant from a landlord instance.

+This package is made to be used with [Spatie Laravel Multitenancy](https://github.com/spatie/laravel-multitenancy).

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/victoryoalli/multitenancy-impersonate.svg?style=flat-square)](https://packagist.org/packages/victoryoalli/multitenancy-impersonate)
 [![Build Status](https://img.shields.io/travis/victoryoalli/multitenancy-impersonate/master.svg?style=flat-square)](https://travis-ci.org/victoryoalli/multitenancy-impersonate)